LiamWilbraham/pychemlp/README.md

 ## Functionality
 Within the module, the user can:

-* import data from external .csv files
+* import data from external .csv files and pickled objects
 * generate molecular fingerprints based on the Extended Connectivity Fingerprint (ECFP) method
 * Specify neural network architectures (number of layers, neurons per layer, dropout)
 * Train and evaluate models